 As is customary in the semiconductor industry, we provide indemnification protection to our customers for intellectual property claims related to our products.
-We have not accrued any material liability on our consolidated balance sheet related to such indemnification obligations in connection with the Cresta Technology litigation.
+We have not accrued any material liability on our Condensed Consolidated Balance Sheet related to such indemnification obligations in connection with the Cresta Technology litigation.

+We intend to continue to vigorously defend against Cresta Technology's allegations and to continue to pursue our claims against Cresta and their patents.
 At this time, we cannot predict the outcome of these matters or the resulting financial impact to us, if any.